ibexa/documentation-user/docs/creating_content_basic.md

     To help you preserve your work, eZ Platform saves drafts of Content items automatically.
     For more information, see [Autosave](publishing/publishing.md#autosave).

-!!! caution "Draft and autosave limitation"

-    Saving drafts and autosave are not available if you create a new Content item in a **Browse content** window, or when you create a new User.

 ### Editing Rich Text Fields

 Rich Text Fields are filled in using a special Online Editor.
 Its options appear when you click the Field box.